 How To Correct Boron Deficiency

-Another great approach to correcting a boron deficiency, is through supplementation.
-A nutrient supplement that contains kelp will give plants a much need boost of boron, along with the added benefit of calcium and magnesium.
+Another great approach to fixing a boron deficiency is through adding supplements.
+A nutrient supplement that contains kelp will give plants a much needed boost of boron.
+It will also give the added benefit of calcium and magnesium.

-Caution: The leaves of many types of plants are damaged by the application of boron so it is best to apply it to the soil or hydroponic solution.
+Caution: The leaves of many types of plants are damaged by the application of boron.
+It is best to apply it to the soil or hydroponic solution.

 Household borax should be applied at a rate of ½ tsp. of borax with 1 gallon water.
 If you suspect a boron deficiency problem with your plants, a dose of borax will do the job.